apache/incubator-uniffle-website/community/how to release.md

 content:
 Hi all

-Thanks for reviewing and voting for Apache Uniffle(Incubating) ${release_version} {rc_version}
+Thanks for reviewing and voting for Apache Uniffle (Incubating) ${release_version} {rc_version}
 release, I am happy to announce the release voting has passed with [Number of voting results] binding votes, no +0 or -1 votes.
-Binding votes are from IPMC
+Binding votes are from IPMC members

-   -xxx
+   - xxx
-   -xxx
+   - yyy
-   -xxx
+   - zzz

 The voting thread is:
 [Incubator community Vote Link]

-Many thanks for all our mentors helping us with the release procedure, and all IPMC helped us to review and vote for Apache Uniffle(Incubating) release.
+Many thanks for all our mentors helping us with the release procedure, and all IPMC members helping us to review and vote for Apache Uniffle (Incubating) release.
 I will be working on publishing the artifacts soon.

 Thanks
-On behalf of Apache Uniffle(Incubating) community
+On behalf of Apache Uniffle (Incubating) community
 ```
 ## 5 Official release